 ARM II (CLOSED TO ACCRUAL 03-FEB-2023): Patients undergo reduced dose IMRT or IGRT once daily (QD) over 5 fractions per week and receive cisplatin IV over 30-60 minutes on days 1 and 22.
 Treatment continues for 6 weeks in the absence of disease progression or unacceptable toxicity.
 Patients receive FDG and undergo PET/CT or CT during screening and during follow up, and undergo MRI during follow up.
 Patients may also undergo tissue biopsy and blood sample collection throughout the study.

-PHASE III: Patients are randomized to Arm I, Arm II, and/or Arm III.
+PHASE III: Patients are randomized to Arm I and/or Arm III.

 After completion of study treatment, patients are followed up at 12-14 weeks, every 3 months for 2 years, every 6 months for 3 years, and then annually thereafter.

 Basaloid Squamous Cell Carcinoma, Clinical Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Clinical Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Oropharyngeal Squamous Cell Carcinoma, Papillary Squamous Cell Carcinoma, Pathologic Stage I HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Pathologic Stage II HPV-Mediated (p16-Positive) Oropharyngeal Carcinoma AJCC v8, Squamous Cell Carcinoma, Carcinoma, Oropharyngeal Neoplasms, Squamous Cell Carcinoma of Head and Neck, Deoxyglucose, Cisplatin, Nivolumab, Fluorodeoxyglucose F18, Biopsy, Biospecimen Collection, Computed Tomography, Fludeoxyglucose F-18, Image Guided Radiation Therapy, Intensity-Modulated Radiation Therapy, Magnetic Resonance Imaging, Positron Emission Tomography, Quality-of-Life Assessment, IMRT, IGRT, cisplatin, IMRT, IGRT, nivolumab

 You can join if…